supercollider/supercollider/README_WINDOWS.md

 In a kit, among other things (debugger, source control system and more), you can select one (among potentially several) Qts on your system, and chose a toolchain to combine with.
-If your Qt is installed in a standard location, it is possible (though unlikely) that QtC already created a kit at start-up that fits the needs.
+If your Qt is installed in a standard location, it is likely that QtC already created a kit at start-up that fits the needs.
 While QtC can be used to build with the MS toolchain, it is the more likely choice when building with MinGW.
-So before opening the SC project, we need to create the right kit: Qt5.5.1-mingw492_32 combined with mingw482_32.
+So before opening the SC project, we may need to create the right kit:
+Qt5.5.1-mingw492_32 combined with mingw492_32.
 This can be done in Tools -> Options -> Kits and should be self-explanatory.

 Next step is to open the project (File -> Open File or Project) by pointing to the root CMake script (CMakeLists.txt) in the top parent folder of the SC source.
 Then QtC will prompt you for a build folder and run `cmake`.
 This dialog is well adapted to the trial-error approach of aggregating the required variable assignments for the build (see "CMake-Gui to VS", or "Building sc3-plugins").
-Once cmake returns no errors you should be ready to build.
+Once CMake returns no errors you should be ready to build.

 For managing your build you will typically visit the "Project Pane".
-It offers two pages where you can make choices relating to build definition and install/ deployment.
-It is the place to add predefined alternative kits with a dedicated build folder (for alternative builds), modify the environment in which the build is executed, or add additional build steps or targets (e.g. install, installer).
+It offers two sub-panes where you can make choices relating to build definition and install/ deployment.
+It is the place to add predefined alternative kits with a dedicated build folder (for alternative builds), modify the environment in which the build is executed, or add more build steps or targets (e.g. install, installer).
 You can also chose individual targets to be built here.
 Each build step can be conveniently clicked on or off.
 You may also assign additional build steps to the second project pane "run", where install related steps are best placed.
 This is also the place to select the target that is started when SC is "Run" or "Debug"ged from the mode selector ribbon.
 Note though that the steps defined there are executed each time you hit "Run" or "Debug", so it is not always helpful to have these steps active during a development cycle.

-In order to create a binary installer, you will want to add the (custom) target `installer` here.
+In order to create a binary installer, you will want to add the (custom) target `installer`.
 It creates a binary containing all files required to run SC autonomously (NSIS required).
 But if you are not working on the installer itself, you will likely only want to activate that step at the end of a development cycle.

 ### More `cmake`: building supernova, qt-less, verbosity and more